 These areas are all the more powerful because they are delivered alongside specialist knowledge.
-For instance, a teacher on NPQ Leading Teaching can learn about how to design a great curriculum, whilst also developing actionable insights into how they might best implement it.
+For instance, a teacher on NPQ in Leading Teaching can learn about how to design a great curriculum, whilst also developing actionable insights into how they might best implement it.

 6) A national common experience and a shared language in teaching:

 Because the new NPQs will be implemented at scale across the school system, they will become a central part of the ‘golden thread’ of professional development that runs through every stage of teachers’ careers.

 These specialist qualifications all refer to the same evidence base as the other NPQs and the early career framework.
 This commonality will provide all teachers with a shared language around the sector in general and professional development in particular.